mitchcapper/node-red-contrib-countdown-mc/README.md

 **Changes / Enhancements**

-  - **STOP** command works - payload can be '0', 'off', 'stop', false or 0.
+  - **STOP** command fully evaluated - payload can be '0', 'off', 'stop', false or 0.
       -- Not case sensitive.
-  - **START** command works - payload can be '1', 'on', 'start', true or 1.
+  - **START** command fully evaluated - payload can be '1', 'on', 'start', true or 1.
       -- Not case sensitive.
      - Start will also cancel a paused count and begin again at the value set in the node's GUI interface.
 If you want to modify the count's start value,